-As we create digital surrogates and take born-digital materials into the Pacific University Archives, we have a responsibility to ensure that these digital objects retain their high quality and usability over time.
-To accomplish this, our digital preservation plan takes into account best practices documentation from professional organizations and institutions such as the Library of Congress, the IMLS Digital POWRR project, the National Digital Preservation Alliance, ALA and ARSC.
+The Pacific University Archives acquires material in order to support the mission and vision of the University, ensuring stewardship while also documenting, reflecting, and inspiring engagement with our diverse communities.
+As we create digital surrogates of historic materials and take born-digital materials into the Archives, we have a responsibility to ensure that these digital objects retain their high quality and usability over time.
+To accomplish this, our digital preservation plan takes into account professional best practices (see Sources).
 We also recognize the need to make our digital preservation plans sustainable within the context of our staffing and resources.
-Our policies are therefore an attempt to align ourselves with current best practices while setting standards that are realistic and achievable.
+Our policies are therefore an attempt to align ourselves with standards while developing practices that are realistic and achievable.
 We look towards collaborative digital preservation initiatives that are organized through the Orbis Cascade Alliance as longer-term solutions to our digital preservation needs.

 Expectations for Levels of Digital Preservation

-The National Digital Stewardship Alliance (NDSA) has developed a tiered set of expectations for digital preservation.
+The National Digital Stewardship Alliance (NDSA) maintains a tiered set of expectations for digital preservation.
 The set of standards "allows institutions to assess the level of preservation achieved [...] from the basic need to ensure bit preservation towards broader requirements for keeping track of digital content and being able to ensure that it can be made available over longer periods of time."
-As of March 2018, the Pacific University Archives provides between Level 2-3 standards for each functional area of digital preservation, except for File Fixity, which is Level 4 for our AV files but Level 1 for PDFs and image files.
-Our PDF and image files are currently lower priority for high-level digital preservation because the original hard copies are the ultimate "master" copies.
+The Pacific University Archives provides between Level 2-3 standards for each functional area of digital preservation, except for File Fixity.

-Pacific University Archives Preservation Levels based on the NDSA Rubric (Current as of March 2018)
+Pacific University Archives Preservation Levels based on the NDSA Rubric:

 NOTE: Standards for file formats, resolution, sample rates, etc. are created for each media format separately.
 A summary is provided here with links to more detailed information.